nicolas-aragon/cryptanalysis-RPS/README.md

 # RPS Cryptanalysis

-This repo contains material supporting the claims from the paper "Cryptanalysis of the Rank Preserving Signature" by Nicolas Aragon, Maxime Bros and Philippe Gaborit, published in the [18th IMA International Conference on Cryptography and Coding](https://ima.org.uk/16366/online-event-18th-ima-international-conference-on-cryptography-and-coding/ "18th IMACC").
+This repository contains material supporting the claims from the paper "Cryptanalysis of the Rank Preserving Signature" by Nicolas Aragon, Maxime Bros, and Philippe Gaborit, published in the [18th IMA International Conference on Cryptography and Coding](https://ima.org.uk/16366/online-event-18th-ima-international-conference-on-cryptography-and-coding/ "18th IMACC").

 ## Dependencies